Notes on the Geography of Uzbekistan: Samarkand Market

 Some vendors come to the market with just a bucket or two of produce.

 Thirsty?
 There are plenty of soda fountains, with syrup in cylinders and tanks in the back to make the water fizz.
-Nice guy, but how customers could choose this over fresh juice is above my pay grade.
+Nice guy, but how customers could choose this over fresh juice is beyond me.